-- According to the U.S. Department of Housing and Urban Development (HUD), the average months on waiting lists for subsidized housing were higher in Brooklyn and Manhattan than the national average (Exhibit 25). - The average number of years in public housing was longer in Manhattan than the New York City average (Exhibit 26B). - In County Health Rankings, both Brooklyn and Manhattan ranked in the bottom quartile of all New York counties in Severe Housing Problems (Exhibit 29A). - Interviewees indicated that the economic impact of COVID-19 has increased housing instability, which was a pre-pandemic concern for some community members due to housing costs.
+- According to the U.S. Department of Housing and Urban Development (HUD), the average months on waiting lists for subsidized housing were higher in Manhattan than the state and national averages (Exhibit 25). - The average number of years in public housing was longer in Manhattan than the New York City average (Exhibit 26B). - In County Health Rankings, Manhattan ranked in the bottom quartile of all New York counties in Severe Housing Problems (Exhibit 29A). - Interviewees indicated that the economic impact of COVID-19 has increased housing instability, which was a pre-pandemic concern for some community members due to housing costs.